• Skip to primary navigation

 Ensure the cake is fully cooled before cutting.
 Use a sharp, serrated knife, run it under hot water, and then dry it; the warmth allows it to slice through the cake and frosting more easily.
 Use a gentle sawing motion instead of pressing down too hard to maintain the cake’s structure so it doesn’t crumble.
 Wipe the knife between slices for clean cuts.
 Use a cake server or spatula to help serve individual pieces, especially if the cake is frosted.

-If you’re following the AIP diet or want an egg-free/vegan version of this apple dessert, try my apple cider donuts!
-They can be made vegan and Modified AIP or Core AIP compliant.
+Looking for an AIP or egg-free/vegan version?
+Try my apple cider donuts!
+They can be made vegan, Modified AIP or Core AIP compliant, and they’re nut-free, too!

 I don’t recommend making the batter in advance.
 Once the leavening agents are combined, the batter should not sit for long.
 Make the batter just before baking to ensure optimal rise and texture.